Modi in police trouble as election nears climax

-AHMEDABAD India Police opened an investigation against Hindu nationalist Narendra Modi, tipped to be the next prime minister, after he flashed his party's symbol and made a speech in a violation of election rules after he cast his ballot.
+AHMEDABAD India Police opened a investigation against Hindu nationalist Narendra Modi, tipped to be the next prime minister, after he flashed his party's symbol and made a speech after casting his vote in a violation of election rules.

 About 139 million people were registered to vote in the eighth round of a marathon contest pitting Modi against the ruling Congress party, led by the Nehru-Gandhi dynasty.
 Results are due on May 16.